-Our standard summer workshops consist of three sections.
+Our standard summer workshops consist of four sections.

 - In the Molecular Biology of Cancer workshop, lessons on normal molecular and cellular biology will provide a foundation for discussion of how these normal cellular processes are distorted or disrupted to trigger the development of cancer and how modern medicine is using this information to generate a new generation of drugs.
 Examples of topics that are covered include gene mutation/DNA repair, cell death (apoptosis), angiogenesis, metastasis, cancer stem cells, and tumor immunology.

 - In the Molecular Neuroscience workshop, lessons on normal molecular biology will be used as a foundation to understand normal neurobiology on a molecular level, including topics such as action potentials, memory, emotion, learning and visual perception.
 There will be a heavy emphasis on neurological disorders such as Alzheimer’s, schizophrenia, Multiple Sclerosis, depression and addiction, including strategies for pharmaceutical intervention and the future of drug development.

 - The Molecular Immunology course will examine the function and regulation of the immune system at the molecular level.
 This includes lessons on the normal role of our immune system in combatting viral and bacterial infections such as Zika and tuberculosis, immunodeficiency disorders such as HIV, and autoimmune diseases such as lupus and type 1 diabetes that arise due to a hyperactive/poorly controlled immune system.
 Additional topics to be covered include the human microbiome, the role of inflammation in tumor development and type 2 diabetes, vaccine/antibiotic development and cancer immunotherapy.